davide-andreoli/liquid/Macros README.md

 ```
 As for the macro definition, the macro call can be done using parenthesis as well (this is obviously not linked to the way the macro has been defined).

+# Limitations
+- Default arguments are not supported
+- Array inputs are not supported